-Castille Soap is also a great gentle facial cleanser.
-You only need a few drops - a little goes a long way!
+Castille Soap such as Bronners which is available in our online store, is also a great gentle facial cleanser.
+Just be mindful that you only need a few drops because a little goes a long way!

 Oily skin typically doesn't need too much additional help in the way of moisturiser, however there are great benefits in gently applying a small amount of skin food like plant-based Divine Face & Body Butter to bring nourishment back into your skin.

-If you did nothing more than focus on steps 2-4 above, you'll be well on your way to re-setting your skin and making overly oily skin a thing of the past.
+If you did nothing more than focus on the steps already shared here, you'll be well on your way to re-setting your skin and making overly oily skin a thing of the past.

-To take things one step further, you can also apply a natural toner which can be helpful as it helps to gently close your pores to protect your clean skin from the elements.
+However, to take things a step further, you can also apply a natural toner which can be helpful as it helps to gently close your pores to protect your clean skin from the elements.

 The nice thing is you don't need to go out and buy an expensive cosmetic brand toner.
 You can tone your face using ingredients you probably already have in your kitchen.